January 2022

 Trustees should also take all necessary practical steps to wrap up matters surrounding the trust, such as:

 A final, but important, consideration is whether the trustee should make an application to the Royal Court to bless its decision to terminate the trust.
-The Royal Court of Guernsey has the power to sanction a "momentous decision" [6], which can include the appointment of assets themselves and the termination.
-This can give the trustee much comfort, particularly when there are any contentious issues surrounding the trust or disharmony with or amongst the beneficiaries.
+The Royal Court of Guernsey has the power to sanction a 'momentous decision' [7], which can include the appointment of assets themselves and the termination.
+This can give the trustee much comfort, particularly when there are any contentious issues surrounding the trust or disharmony with or amongst the beneficiaries, or simply when the distribution is uneven.
 If Court approval is obtained, it would prevent beneficiaries from disputing the trustee's decision and alleging breach of trust.

 [1] Section 16 Trusts (Guernsey) Law, 2007